pkprincekumar7/annual-sports-event-full/docs/markdown/BACKEND_VALIDATIONS.md

 **Validations:**
 - ✅ **Event ID Query Parameters**: Optional `event_id` query parameter (defaults to active event).
-- ✅ **Event Year Validation**: Validates event is a positive number if provided
-- ✅ **Event Year Existence**: Validates event exists (using event_id if provided)
+- ✅ **Event Resolution**: If event_id cannot be resolved, proceeds with empty event context
-- ✅ **Player Filtering**: Only includes players who have participation or captain status for the event
+- ✅ **Player Inclusion**: Includes all non-admin players (participation may be empty when event is unresolved)
 - ✅ **Sport Columns**: Dynamically creates columns for all sports in the event

 **Error Responses:**
-- `400`: Invalid event parameter, event not found, event_id required, no active event found
+- None (uses empty event context when event is not found)

 **Response:**
 - Returns Excel file (.xlsx) with player data and participation status for all sports